Mamun Mahmud: Early life

 Mahmud was born on 17 November 1928 in Chittagong, East Bengal, British India.
 His mother, Begum Shamsunnahar Mahmud, was a female educationalist and social worker in Bengal.
 His father, Dr Wahiduddin Mahmud, was the Superintendent of Calcutta Medical College and Surgeon General of East Pakistan.
-His maternal uncle, Habibullah Bahar Chowdhury, was a close friend of poet Kazi Nazrul Islam.
+His maternal uncle, Habibullah Bahar Chowdhury, was a close friend of the poet Kazi Nazrul Islam.
+Mahmud had one sibling, a younger brother.

-Mahmud had studied at the Pratt Memorial School and graduated from Ballygunge Government High School in 1942.
-He graduated from Presidency University in 1943 and from Aligarh Muslim University in 1947.
+Mahmud studied at the Pratt Memorial School and graduated from Ballygunge Government High School in 1942.
+He graduated from Presidency College in 1943 and from Aligarh Muslim University in 1947.
 He graduated from the University of Dhaka with a Masters in Public Relations in 1949.

 Career

-Mahmud successfully took the Central Superior Services of Pakistan and joined government service as a police officer in 1951.
+Mahmud successfully took the Central Superior Services exam of Pakistan and joined government service as a police officer in 1951.
 He served as the Deputy Inspector General of Police and the Superintendent of Police of Kurigram, Brahmanbaria, Chittagong, Chittagong Hill Tracts, Faridpur, Khulna, Dhaka, Mymensingh and Rajshahi.
-In 1954 while stationed in Kurigram he founded the Kurigram cricket club.
-He had served as the chairperson of Pakistan Football Federation Referees Board.
+In 1954 while stationed in Kurigram he founded the Kurigram Cricket Club.
+He had served as the chairperson of the Pakistan Football Federation Referees Board.
 He edited Detective, a police journal, in 1956.

 On 17 January 1970, Mahmud refused orders to fire at citizens protesting a rally of Abul A'la Maududi in Dhaka.
 He was transferred to Mymensingh after the incident in Dhaka.
 In 1971, Mahmud was the Deputy Inspector General of Police in Rajshahi.
 On 3 March 1971, he hoisted a black flag at his residence protesting the killing of Bengali civilians by Pakistan Army.
-He had also refused to arrest the guards of the treasury house in Rajshahi who refused allow a Pakistan Army captain access on 26 March 1971.
+He had also refused to arrest the guards of the treasury house in Rajshahi who refused to allow a Pakistan Army captain access on 26 March 1971.